danyelkoca/SP500/README.md

 PDF file includes background, method, and how to run the programs found in this repository.
 Sort of a walk-through.
 It is intended for people who don't have thorough understanding of stock market analysis.

 Others are matlab files which retrieve, plot and test the code with some toy datas. project_stock.m is where all the action happens.

-If you read the PDF file, it makes it easier to grasp what the program does and how to make it work.